laur89/awesome-stars/README.md

 ## HTML

+- [tallesl/Rich-Hickey-fanclub](https://github.com/tallesl/Rich-Hickey-fanclub) - "every time I watch one of his talks I feel like someone has gone in and organized my brain"
 - [speedment/jpa-streamer](https://github.com/speedment/jpa-streamer) - JPAstreamer is a lightweight library for expressing JPA queries as Java Streams
 - [roman01la/uix](https://github.com/roman01la/uix) - Idiomatic ClojureScript interface to modern React.js
 - [aviranzerioniac/awesome-piracy](https://github.com/aviranzerioniac/awesome-piracy) - This is oftentimes a clone of the original awesome piracy repo.
 At times, i just go along editing a little too many links from the collection, and it becomes something else.